tabularelf/gml-cli/README.md

 - exit keyword
 - delete keyword (ok it's technically supported but it has bugs so I've disabled it for now)
 - Erroring on non-existing variables (right now variables that don't exist return `undefined`...
 I'll support it in the future)

+# Known issues
+- GMConsole currently doesn't update the cursor position after execution has ended in powershell (cursed, seriously.
+I've looked up hundreds of solutions online.
+It's almost like as if this problem just doesn't exist!)